bigdadongit/Sentiment-Analyser/README.md

 Streamlit

-Plotly (visualizations)
+Plotly

 ⚙️ How It Works

-User enters custom text or selects a sample example
+User enters text or selects a sample

 Text is cleaned and vectorized using TF-IDF

-A trained Logistic Regression model predicts sentiment
+A Logistic Regression model predicts sentiment

-Results and confidence score are displayed instantly
+Sentiment and confidence score are displayed

 🚀 Deployment